 You could even reason that a condo owner would be better positioned to deal with unexpected costs versus a single-family homeowner because the money is systematically set aside.

-Someone who owns a single-family home may forget or neglect to set aside funds for things like a new roof, maintenance, and even utilities.
+Someone who owns a single-family home may forget or neglect to put aside funds for things like a new roof, maintenance, the unexpected, and even utilities.

 Note: Just to complicate matters, it’s also possible to buy a detached condo, which is part of an association but shares no walls, floors, or ceilings.
 Think free-standing bungalows with common areas jointly owned by all residents.